camunda/camunda-docs/docs/components/zeebe/deployment-guide/local/quickstart.md

 A [process](/components/concepts/processes.md) is used to orchestrate loosely coupled job workers and the flow of data between them.

-In this guide we will use an example process `order-process.bpmn`.
+In this guide, we'll use an example process `order-process.bpmn`.
 You can download it with the following link:
 [order-process.bpmn](assets/order-process.bpmn).

 ![order-process](assets/order-process.png)

-The process describes a sequential flow of three tasks _Collect Money_, _Fetch Items_ and _Ship Parcel_.
-If you open the `order-process.bpmn` file in a text editor you will see that every task has an attribute `type` defined in the XML which is later used as job type.
+The process describes a sequential flow of three tasks **Collect Money**, **Fetch Items**, and **Ship Parcel**.
+If you open the `order-process.bpmn` file in a text editor, you'll see every task has an attribute `type` defined in the XML which is later used as job type.

 ```
 <!-- [...] -->